golivecosmos/llm-react-node-app-template/README.md

 ### Tutorials

-👽 If you're looking for more thorough instructions follow [this tutorial on running an LLM React Node app](https://blog.golivecosmos.com/build-an-llm-app-with-node-react-and-langchain-js/). 📚
+👽 Looking for more content?
+Check out [our tutorials on running LLM apps](https://blog.golivecosmos.com/posts/) 📚

 -------------